plfa/plfa.github.io/src/plfa/part3/Soundness.lagda.md

 The proof of preservation in this section mixes techniques from previous chapters.
-Like the proof of preservation for the STLC, we are preserving a relation defined separately from the syntax, in contrast to the inherently typed terms.
+Like the proof of preservation for the STLC, we are preserving a relation defined separately from the syntax, in contrast to the intrinsically-typed terms.
 On the other hand, we are using de Bruijn indices for variables.

 The outline of the proof remains the same in that we must prove lemmas